RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 In the screenshot above, the firmware tool is shown on the left and a Putty terminal connected to the device is shown on the right.

+**Potential Issues and Solutions:**

+   -  On certain boards, you must press the boot button before connecting the USB.
+Once the USB is plugged in, you can release the button.
+   -  If you're using an ESP32-S3 board equipped with both USB-OTG and USB-UART, you will need to perform flashing using the USB-UART connection.
+Meanwhile, connect Putty to USB-OTG.
+   - If you do not see the :ref:`LuaShell32` after connecting Putty, try the following: Configure Putty with the required serial connection parameters so you can quickly click the Open button, then do as follows: Click the ESP32 development board's reset button, followed by quickly clicking the Open button in Putty.

 Linux, Mac, and Windows using the command line tool `esptool`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~